Conditions for the Processing of Personal Data

 - The processing of personal data by the Provider will be performed for the term of the Agreement, while content of any messages will be deleted immediately after sending these messages and meta-data will be processed for the duration of 30 days after sending of these messages.
 The Provider undertakes to perform its obligations regarding the protection of personal data for the entire term of the Agreement, unless it is apparent from the provisions of the Agreement that they should continue to be in effect after its expiry.

-- The personal data will be erased by the Provider upon the Customer’s instruction, but no later than 30 days after the termination of the Agreement.
+- The personal data will be erased by the Provider upon the Customer’s instruction, but no later than 30 days after the Customer‘s request or termination of the Agreement, whichever occurs earlier.
 Until that time, the Customer is entitled to download a copy of the personal data.

-- The Customer may choose to use “Secure” mode for individual sending domains.
-In case the sending domain is set for a secure mode the Provider will not store any personal information for messages sent from this domain in its systems and all personal information will be fully anonymized after message meta-data is relayed to the Customer.
+- The Customer may choose to use “Strict privacy” mode for individual sending domains.
+In case the sending domain is set for a strict privacy mode the Provider will not store any personal information for messages sent from this domain in its systems and all personal information will be fully anonymized after message meta-data is relayed to the Customer.

 Representations of the Customer

-The Customer represents and warrants that, as a controller of the personal data of the Recipients, he fulfils all his obligations under the laws on personal data protection at the date of conclusion of the Agreement, in particular:
+- The Customer represents and warrants that, as a controller or processor of the personal data of the Recipients, he fulfils all of its obligations under applicable data protection laws for the term of the Agreement, in particular:

 - processes personal data on the basis of proper titles and has a valid legal title for the processing of personal data of the Recipients for the purpose, to the extent, by means and in the manner specified by the Customer in accordance with these Conditions for the processing of personal data;

-- within 24 hours of receiving, the Customer will send the Provider by automated means via the Services interface information about any withdrawals of the Recipient’s consent to the processing of personal data, objections to the processing of personal data, revocations of consent to the sending of the Commercial Communications and other acts affecting the possibility of processing the Recipient’s personal data according to the Agreement, and will always respect these;
+- within 24 hours of receiving, the Customer will send the Provider by automated means via the Omnivery Services interface information about any withdrawals of the Recipient’s consent to the processing of personal data, objections to the processing of personal data, revocations of consent to the sending of the Marketing Messages and other acts affecting the possibility of processing the Recipient’s personal data according to the Agreement, and will always respect these;

-The Provider in connection with the processing of personal data:
+- The Provider in connection with the processing of personal data shall:

-- ensures that persons authorized to process personal data are bound by contractual duty of confidentiality or subject to statutory duty of confidentiality;
+- ensure that persons authorized to process personal data are bound by contractual duty of confidentiality or subject to statutory duty of confidentiality;

-- does not engage any other processor without prior specific or general written authorisation of the Customer;
+- not engage any other processor without prior specific or general written authorisation of the Customer;

 - in accordance with the Customer’s decision, either erase or return all personal data to the Customer upon termination of the Services connected with processing of the personal data and delete existing copies unless the applicable laws require the personal data to be stored; and